From both a professional

 That being said, arbitration also follows the same laws, but in a much more user friendly manner.

-the arbitration process as opposed to the court system to settle issues that can't be resolved through mediation is the time
+using the arbitration process as opposed to the court system to settle issues that can't be resolved through mediation is

-front of an arbitrator there is no down time for which you are paying your lawyer to wait around.
-There is direct access
+in front of an arbitrator there is no down time for which you are paying your lawyer to wait around.
+There is direct

-to the decision making process without several various types of case conferences before a trial date.
-Lawyer interaction
+access to the decision making process without several various types of case conferences before a trial date.
+Lawyer

-is minimal and therefore eliminates the need for costly numerous communications that inevitably drive up the legal bills for
+interaction is minimal and therefore eliminates the need for costly numerous communications that inevitably drive up the legal

 To see a Med-Arb agreement